A real, on-chain agent evaluation.

 25591aba…cc79c21fclaude-opus-4-7, temperature 0.0

-Policy snapshot receipt
+Policy snapshot proof

 - Snapshot taken